vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 From the example diagram above, it can be seen there are number of places where an issue may occur.
 Having a diagram with its data flows on hand, allows hypotheses and prioritization of where issues may lie and perform tests at each point to see if the hypothesis holds.
-It is here that the classes of problems we described previously in Section 2, can be assigned as a hypotheses.
-Having this picture on hand, we can prioritize where we wish to perform our tests, usually starting with components that are closely related to where our issue first originated.
+It is here that the classes of problems described previously in Section 2, can be assigned as a hypotheses.
+Having this picture on hand, one can prioritize where to perform our tests, usually starting with components that are closely related to where our issue first originated.

 ### Group based brainstorming - Dump In, Sink Out

-In the content above we looked at forming contexts of a system and hypothesizing where issues maybe originating from.
+The content above looked at forming contexts of a system and hypothesizing where issues maybe originating from.
 Resolution of most problems, a single person or a pair is sufficient.
 However, for much larger scale, complex and unknown systems - a team of people are best utilized for identifying and solving complex problems.